datadesk/census-data-aggregator/README.rst

 Estimate a median and approximate the margin of error.
 Follows the U.S. Census Bureau's official guidelines for estimation.
 Useful for generating medians for measures like household income and age when aggregating census geographies.

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
-Each dictionary should have three keys with an optional fourth key for margin of error inputs:
+The first `min` and the last `max` should be `None` since we typically do not know the boundaries for the top and bottom bins (e.g. income).
+If these values are actually known (e.g. lower bound for age), the known value can replace `None.` Each dictionary should have three keys with an optional fourth key for margin of error inputs:

 .. list-table::
   :header-rows: 1